programarivm/php-chess/README.md

 Seeds the database with PGN games.

     php db-seed.php Alekhine.pgn
     Good!
-This is a valid PGN file and all games were inserted into the database.
+This is a valid PGN file.
+2702 games were inserted into the database.

 ### 5. License